nathanvda/notebook/README.md

 I currently still use that, while it is no longer supported by Google.
 There are currently some alternatives available, but none had that same simplicity from the google one that I like.

+# To Do

+* use a good editor solution
+* allow to delete notes (use a small x)
+* allow to reorder notes
+* notes are by default ordered descending by date
+* import google notebook
+* markdown
+* show a small data + allow option to add tags to a note or book
+* search on content or tags
+* do a better layout ...
+* provide a trashcan ... (restore/delete for real)

+* dashboard: show some stats?

 # Planned features

 * start with a simple frontend